Why You Should Organize a Charity Golf Tournament + 10 Tips

 As a nonprofit professional, you know how important it is to leverage thriving markets and activities to craft attractive fundraising events.
 After all, successful fundraisers are essential for your organization to thrive.

-With more than 25 million active golfers in the United States as of 2022 and a market size of more than $26 billion, hosting a golf-themed fundraiser could be just the event you need to accomplish your nonprofit’s fundraising and donor stewardship goals
+With more than 28 million on-course golfers in the United States as of 2024, hosting a golf-themed fundraiser could be just the event you need to accomplish your nonprofit’s fundraising and donor stewardship goals.

 In this guide, we’ll explore how to make your charity golf tournament a hole-in-one fundraising idea by covering the following topics: